 This matches the experience many parents face when worrying about how to help their teenagers start building credit.
 Credit-building is a journey that takes time, dedication and perseverance.

-In this blog post, we’ll discuss at what age you should start building credit as well as when and how you should start working on building your teens’ financial futures.
+In this article, we’ll discuss at what age you can start building credit as well as when and how you should start working on building your teens’ financial futures.

 Let’s jump in!